lxsmnsyc/tailwind-layouts/README.md

 #### CDN Imports

 Since the compiled code's format is in ESM, `tailwind-layouts` allows CDN imports.
 You can check out [Skypack](http://skypack.dev/).

+#### Live TypeScript definitions

+When importing packages from [Skypack](http://skypack.dev/) or [UNPKG](https://unpkg.com/), `tailwind-layouts` will attempt to load the TypeScript declarations of the imported package in real-time, allowing you to have a type-safe environment in the playground.

 ### Environments